EshitaShukla/doodles/README.md

 # doodles

-Using tensorflow to recognise user-made doodles
+Doodles is an attempt to recognise user made doodles using Tensorflow.
+It also comprises of an efficient drawing application (using https://github.com/EshitaShukla/Paint_Application).